Location: Fort Knox, KY

 Army Science Board (ASB) is the newest program.
 Only one cadet will be selected to work with the ASB unit for approximately 38 days.
 This is a three-phase internship program.
 Initially, cadets will develop the Program of Instruction (POI) for ASB Internship Program with future studies in Technical and Tactical Opportunities for Revolutionary Advances in Rapidly Deployable Joint Ground Forces in the 2015-2025 Era.
 The cadets receive an AER upon completion.

-**All cadets must meet the eligibility criteria to be selected.**
+**All cadets must meet the eligibility criteria to be selected.
+Cadets may be eligible to compete to attend other Army schools not listed**